MicrochipTech/PIC32MZW1_Workshop/06_develop/README.md

 > Here, the certificate chain consists of two certificates presented.
 At level 0 there is the server certificate with some parsed information. s: is the subject line of the certificate and i: contains information abouth the issuing CA.\
 This particular server (test.mosquitto.org) has sent an intermediate certificate as well.
 Subject and issuer information is provided for each certificate in the presented chain.
 Chains can be much longer than 2 certificates in length.
 The server certificates section is a duplicate of level 0 in the chain.
 Here we are looking for the end entity certificate.\

-> Alternate solution is to download the certificate directly from [test.mosquitto.org](https://test.mosquitto.org/ssl/mosquitto.org.crt) but the command line approach is more scalable to connect to other hosts.
+>**Alternate solution is to download the certificate directly from [test.mosquitto.org](https://test.mosquitto.org/ssl/mosquitto.org.crt).
+Save the file in `C:\PIC32MZW1` and rename it to `mosquitto.crt`.** but the command line approach is more scalable to connect to other hosts

 5. Make sure you have [python 3](https://www.python.org/downloads/) installed\
   From the Git bash console: